Lake Atitlan Guatemala Villages

 Restaurante El Rincón del Chef is located in Jucanya and is quickly becoming known for its delicious international dishes.
 Chef Israel Marroquin creates dishes that broaden your culinary horizon and are rich in a variety of flavors while being a feast for your eyes as well as your palate.
 The food is spectacular, seriously fantastic, this is how food should taste.

 Pupuseria Rinconcito Salvadoreño is located right across the Friendship Bridge on the left side of the road as you drive into Jucanya.
 It’s painted a bright orange color and is hard to miss.
-Pupusas are made with corn masa and stuffed with a salty cheese, refried beans, chopped pork, vegetables, or chicharrones.
+Pupusas are made with corn masa and stuffed with salty cheese, refried beans, chopped pork, vegetables, or chicharrones.
 And these are the best in town.

 What to See and Do in Panajachel